RedHatProductSecurity/security-data-guidelines/docs/purl.md

 presented here or not specify it.
 Please
 [contact Red Hat Product Security](https://access.redhat.com/security/team/contact/) or file a Jira issue in the [SECDATA project](https://issues.redhat.com/projects/SECDATA) if you find any discrepancies in Red Hat's security data.
+Feedback on our usage of purl is always welcome and appreciated.

 Also of note is the purpose of using purls as identifiers versus locators.
 Some purls may include certain qualifiers that make it easier to identify them but are redundant for the purposes of locating a package.
 Alternatively, purls